A simple unified explanation of several genetic issues on today's human population and on archaic humans: Examples of reproductively disadvantageous regions

-Regions with fluctuating living conditions are often examples of regions where the populations do not fully reproduce themselves.
+Regions with unstable, fluctuating living conditions are often examples of reproductively disadvantageous regions.
 This is due to the fact that, in bad times, the population size will go down (mostly by deaths and lower reproductivity).
 And, in good times, the population size will go up again, not just by increased reproductivity but also by immigration.
-Examples \ref{ex:41}, \ref{ex:42} and \ref{ex:43} are such examples.
+Examples \ref{ex21}, \ref{ex22}, \ref{ex23} and \ref{ex24} are such examples.

-\begin{example} Cities, both modern and ancient, are examples of regions where populations often do not reproduce themselves.
-Cities are usually good places to live, and people move into them.
-However, sometimes, there are bad events (such as epidemics or fires) which make the population size go down.
-After the bad event, the population size is restored, not just by increased reproductivity, but also by immigration. \end{example}